wcm-io/io.wcm.caconfig.extensions/src/site/markdown/index.md

 * A [Reference Provider][reference-provider] implementation for context-aware configurations

-### Supported AEM versions

-Context-Aware Configuration is supported in AEM 6.1, 6.2, 6.3 and upwards.
-AEM 6.0 is not supported.

-When you are using AEM 6.1 or 6.2 you have to additionally deploy the Apache Sling Context-Aware Configuration bundles (API, SPI, Impl) to AEM.
-In AEM 6.3 you have to update the Apache Sling Context-Aware Configuration SPI and Impl bundles to the latest version to use all features.

-See [Deploy and configure Context-Aware Configuration in AEM][deploy-configure-caconfig-in-aem] for details.

 ### AEM Version Support Matrix

 |Context-Aware Configuration Extensions for AEM version |AEM version supported